Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Introduction

 There is usually a trade-off between sensing and communication performance due to the shared resources (e.g., time, frequency, power, and space).
 This trade-off can be balanced by exploiting the existing communication signals for sensing purposes or integrating sensing signals by guaranteeing a specific communication performance.
 Despite the progress made in this area, there is still a need for new processing and resource allocation schemes that can effectively address both communication and sensing requirements.
 This becomes even more challenging in cell-free ISAC with joint transmission/reception.

 This work studies the detection of a single target in a cell-free ISAC system in the presence of clutter and imperfect channel state information (CSI).
 The clutter refers to the undesired received signals such as reflections from non-target objects.
+In this paper, the clutter is characterized by the unknown components of the channels between the ISAC transmit and sensing receive APs.
 It can be treated as interference for sensing and will affect the performance of target detection.
-In this paper, the clutter is characterized by the unknown components of the channels between the ISAC transmitter and sensing receiver APs.
 However, the communication symbols contribute to sensing by the reflected paths toward the target.
 Therefore, these reflections are not considered as interference.
-This is why we design the precoding vectors so that we null the interference only for UEs.
+This is why we design the precoding vectors so that we null the interference only for user equipments (UEs).
 A power allocation algorithm is proposed to effectively maximize the sensing performance while ensuring that the communication performance remains satisfactory.
 The preliminary results for a simple channel model with perfect CSI for the communication and sensing channels, without considering clutter, have been published in \cite{behdad2022power}.